ssslaad/ScotlandYard/README.md

  	- If player with role "Detective" drops/disconnects in between the game, wait 1 mins for that player to rejoin, else assign that particular character/role to different player.
 If the player rejoins after 1 min, lets say after few mins, that user again joins the room, assign back that role back to that player.
 		For ex. if player with role Detective Blue disconnects, wait for 1 min, else assign Detective blue's role to different player.
 	- If player with role 'Mr. X' disconnects/drops, wait for next 5 mins, else close the game.
-	- Game Over Scenarios for players:
+8. Game Over Scenarios for players:
  		- If at any point of time, any of the detectives location and Mr. X's location is same, we should show the message "Game Over" for Mr. X.
 		- Movement not possible for player (based on available tickets and current location)
 	  	- Tickets finished.
 	   	- If Mr. X plays all 24 moves, he Wins and it's game over for Detectives.
-8. Once the game is over:
+9. Once the game is over:
 	- An option to "Show moves" of all the players during entire game should be visible to everyone.
 	- If user clicks on Show Moves", visual graph should be visible with step by step movement of each player in sequence(sequence should be same as was in the game).
 	- If user doesn't click on "Show Moves", they should be redirected to Start Screen (where they can either join/host the room).
 Name of the user should be automatically populated in the Start Screen.

 ## Non-functional Requirements:
-1. Room ID should be unique and given from backend.
+1. If transaction is not successful (write operation for DB), then wait for it or retry it.
+Even after it if it is not successful, then ask player to re-submit the movement.
-2. All passwords should be encrypted.
+2. Every important information should be encrypted.
-3. The list of possible starting positions should be stored in DB.
-4. Room and associated users along with role of the user (for that particular game/room) should be stored in DB.
-5. User should be stored in DB and should be uniquely identifiable.
-6. Moves of all the players of all the games should be stored in DB for future references.
-7. Game should be marked as incomplete/complete based on if Detectives were able to catch Mr. X or not.
-Also store who won for future references.
+3. Future capabilities possible:
+	- DB, backend can be changed in future.
+So design accordingly (lets say from mongo-db to firebase or from spring-boot to express/node etc.)
+	- Entire game can be integrated.
+ 	- Login using 3rd party APIs. (like google, contact-number etc)
+  	-
+4.
+5.

+# Requirements Discussions
-# Requirements Discussions:
+## Functional Requirements Discussions:
 - Room ID (So that multiple users can connect to this room)
 	- Create (host)
 	- Join